ppy/osu-wiki/wiki/Contests/en.md

 Notes:

-- Winners of the Monthly Beatmapping Contests #1 to #13 received the "Elite Mapper" forum title.
+- Winners of the Monthly Beatmapping Contests #1 to #13 received the *Elite Mapper* forum title.
 - Winning beatmapsets from MBC #1 to #12 (excluding MBC #6) were bundled with the [osu!installer](https://osu.ppy.sh/home/download).
 They have since been replaced by other beatmapsets.
-- Monthly Beatmapping Contests after #13 have a different premise and reward scheme from the previous contests detailed in the [Monthly Beatmapping Contest](/wiki/Contests/Monthly_Beatmapping_Contest) article.
+- Monthly Beatmapping Contests after #13 have a different premise and reward scheme from the previous contests detailed in the [Monthly Beatmapping Contest](Monthly_Beatmapping_Contest) article.

 ## Aspire